2 General & 3 Ethics CEUs from CMSA (5 in total)

 This course aims to empower those who work with children needing palliative care to gain the skills and the knowledge that enables them to carry out holistic assessments of children and families and to use the information to develop realistic palliative care plans that, when needed, will include advance care and terminal care plans.
 The course also provides links to numerous helpful assessment and planning tools and resources that can be downloaded.

-Key points of learning within this course include:
+Key points of learning within this holistic assessment and palliative care planning course include:

 - Holistic assessment as a vital component of good children’s palliative care and future planning.